-“Using a water-bath when baking a cheesecake ensures that the cheesecake will bake evenly throughout, stay moist and have less cracking.
+Use a water-bath when baking a cheesecake to ensure that the cheesecake will bake evenly throughout, stay moist and have less cracking.

-I always use a water-bath when I bake a cheesecake and I can not recommend them enough.
-Believe me … I bake A LOT of cheesecake!
+I almost always use a water-bath when I bake a cheesecake and I can not recommend them enough.
+Believe me, I bake A LOT of cheesecake!

 A water-bath is kind of like a sauna for your cheesecake.
 It keeps the hot air in the oven moist which ensures your cheesecake stays moist as well.

 Once your cheesecake is ready to put into the oven, place a large roasting pan in the oven.

-So ….
-What’s my #1 tip to create the perfect LEAK PROOF water-bath for cheesecakes??
+So, what’s my #1 tip to create the perfect LEAK PROOF water-bath for cheesecakes??

 This cake pan will prevent any water from getting into your spring-form pan while it’s in the water-bath!

 My spring-form pan is 9″ in diameter and my cake pan is 10″ in diameter.
 Perfect!

-Trust me … if you’ve ever gone through the trouble of making a cheesecake in a water-bath only to have a soggy … gross crust that just falls apart … you will be thanking me!
+Trust me, if you’ve ever gone through the trouble of making a cheesecake in a water-bath only to have a soggy, gross crust that just falls apart, you will be thanking me!

-If you’d like more tips and tricks for the perfect cheesecake … check out my recipe for Simple Cheesecake.
+If you’d like more tips and tricks for the perfect cheesecake, check out my recipe for Simple Cheesecake.
 I’ve got tips listed through out the post!